-If you want to decide between Grass-fed ghee or butter for your Keto diet plan, you have to understand their differences too besides the potentials of these two dairy fats.
-But before deciding on grass-fed ghee or butter, let’s take a quick look at what a ketogenic diet is.
+If you want to decide between Grass-fed ghee or butter for your Keto diet plan, you must understand their differences besides the potential of these two dairy fats.
+But before deciding on grass-fed ghee or butter, let’s take a quick look at a ketogenic diet.

 What is Keto diet: a quick glance?

-A ketogenic diet is all about the consumption of high fat intake and low carb intake to control obesity.
-It is a weight loss diet plan, and Keto followers claim that the diet help in staying fit and in shape.
+A ketogenic diet is all about high-fat and low-carb intake consumption to control obesity.
+It is a weight loss diet plan, and Keto followers claim that the diet helps in stay fit and in shape.
 It ignites the ketosis process in which ketones work as fuel and burn unwanted fats from the body.

-According to the Keto diet plan, adding saturated fats to your diet works perfectly in shedding extra body weight and thus ensures healthy weight loss in obesity management.
-The diet calls for the consumption of healthy fats instead of carbohydrate foods.
+According to the Keto diet plan, adding saturated fats works perfectly in shedding extra body weight, thus ensuring healthy weight loss in obesity management.
+The diet calls for consuming healthy fats instead of carbohydrate foods.
 Hence, grass-fed ghee or butter is an essential dietary concern for them.

 High fat and adequate calorie matters

-A tablespoon of good quality pure ghee has 14 grams of fat in comparison to butter’s 10-12 grams, and ghee contains mostly saturated fats, which brings us to MCTs (Medium Chain Triglycerides).
-Now the next vital question is how MCTs are important, as it is essential to understand grass-fed ghee or butter.
+A tablespoon of good quality pure ghee has 14 grams of fat compared to butter’s 10-12 grams, and ghee contains primarily saturated fats, which brings us to MCTs (Medium Chain Triglycerides).
+Now, the next vital question is how MCTs are important, as it is essential to understand grass-fed ghee or butter.

 Medium Chain Triglycerides

 Ghee contains a 25% or higher quantity of short-chain and medium-chain triglycerides (MCTs), whereas butter contains only 12% to 15% MCTs.
-Short to medium-chain fats are easier to digest, and more easy-to-digest fats are eaten in food, they start working as a better energy source for the body.
-As per Keto diet rules, these fats get turned into ketones, and you will be faster into the fat-burning process of ketosis.
+Short to medium-chain fats are easier to digest, and more easy-to-digest fats are eaten in food.
+They start working as a better energy source for the body.
+As per the Keto diet rules, these fats get turned into ketones, and you will be faster in the fat-burning process of ketosis.

-MCTs also decrease hunger, help in weight loss, and also boost cells at the mitochondrial level reducing the risk of Alzheimer’s, heart disease, diabetes, autoimmune diseases, and etc. as well as obesity control.
-However, if by adding ghee to the diet helps to this extensive because ghee-MCT content, is not medically tested yet.
+MCTs also decrease hunger, help in weight loss, and boost cells at the mitochondrial level, reducing the risk of Alzheimer’s, heart disease, diabetes, autoimmune diseases, etc., as well as obesity control.
+However, adding ghee to the diet helps to this extent because ghee-MCT content has not been medically tested yet.

 These are the better potentials of ghee butter fats.
-Ghee does not contain trans-fat, whereas butter contains Trans fats.
-If you run an assessment for Grass-fed Ghee or butter, most of the dairy lovers go for ghee clarified butter only.
+Ghee does not contain trans fat, whereas butter contains Trans fats.
+If you run an assessment for Grass-fed Ghee or butter, most dairy lovers only go for ghee-clarified butter.

 Grass-fed ghee: Benefits Over regular Butter

 The best quality grass-fed ghee is a lactose-free and casein-free product.
 It doesn’t trigger milk allergies like other dairy products like butter.
-If you have lactose-intolerance, ghee-based recipes are apt for you than butter-based ones, no matter if you are following a Keto diet.
+If you have lactose intolerance, ghee-based recipes are better for you than butter-based ones, whether you are following a Keto diet.
 If we decide between glass-fed ghee or butter, ghee is better.

-Butter contains vitamins and MCTs, but ghee is richer in the quantity of short- and medium-chain fatty acids, fat-soluble vitamins like A, D, E, K, and conjugated linoleic acid: grass-fed ghee also contains butyrate, the most colon-friendly ketogenic acid that promotes a healthy metabolism and gut health.
+Butter contains vitamins and MCTs, but ghee is richer in the quantity of short- and medium-chain fatty acids, fat-soluble vitamins like A, D, E, K, and conjugated linoleic acid: grass-fed ghee also contains butyrate.
+This most colon-friendly ketogenic acid promotes a healthy metabolism and gut health.

-The ketogenic diet demands consumption of a good amount of fat, but only suitable healthy fats.
+The ketogenic diet demands a good amount of fat but only suitable healthy fats.

-Saturated fats in grass-fed ghee raise levels of HDLs (high-density lipoproteins and ultimately help you to manage to take cholesterol out of your blood and helps in preventing the formation of plaque in arteries.
+Saturated fats in grass-fed ghee raise levels of HDLs (high-density lipoproteins) and ultimately help you take cholesterol out of your blood and help prevent plaque formation in arteries.

-As fat content in butter is lesser than a similar quantity of ghee, ghee is more keto diet friendly than butter.
-Butter is not lactose and casein-free hence it is not free from the risk of lactose intolerance-related problems.
+As the fat content in butter is lesser than in a similar quantity of ghee, ghee is more keto diet friendly than butter.
+Butter is not lactose and casein-free; hence it is not free from the risk of lactose intolerance-related problems.

 The high smoke point of ghee is an advantage over butter

-Grass-fed ghee offers a higher smoke point, and that makes ghee a stable cooking oil for cooking including high-temperature cooking.
-Butter, on the other hand, offers a lower smoking point than grass-fed ghee, hence cannot act as efficiently and stable as ghee against high-temperature cooking.
+Grass-fed ghee offers a higher smoke point, and that makes ghee a stable cooking oil for cooking, including high-temperature cooking.
+On the other hand, butter offers a lower smoking point than grass-fed ghee; hence cannot act as efficiently and is as stable as ghee against high-temperature cooking.
 You can use ghee for all types of cooking, but butter has some limitations.

-For cooking Keto recipes, comparing ghee vs. butter, grass-fed cow ghee is better butter.
+For cooking Keto recipes, comparing ghee vs. butter, grass-fed cow ghee is a better butter.
 It is rightly called the superfood for the Keto diet plan for all its health benefits.
-This is the reason, against the choice like Grass-fed Ghee or butter.
+This is why ghee gets a better review against choices like Grass-fed Ghee or butter.

 About Milkio grass-fed ghee

-Milkio organic cow ghee is produced from 100% grass-fed cow milk butter and therefore contains a healthy quantity of saturated fat: moderate consumption of Milkio ghee will help you to gain success in the Keto diet because of the healthy day acids in it.
+Milkio grass-fed cow ghee is made in New Zealand from local and imported ingredients.
+Therefore, it contains a healthy quantity of saturated fat: Moderate consumption of Milkio ghee will help you succeed in the Keto diet because of its healthy fatty acids.
 Not only Milkio grass-fed organic ghee is Keto and Paleo diet-friendly.

-The non-GMO and organic claim of Milkio pure cow ghee is endorsed by BioGro, New Zealand.
-To know more about Milkio Ghee and its health benefits, and the suitability of Grass-fed Ghee or butter for Keto diet plan. please check here Milkio
+To know more about Milkio Ghee, its health benefits, and the suitability of Grass-fed Ghee or butter for the Keto diet plan.
+Please check on Milkio.